apollographql/apollo-server/docs/source/features/plugins.md

 })
 ```

+## Events

+There are two main categories of events: server lifecycle events and request lifecycle events.

+As the names imply, server lifecycle events are those which might not be directly related to a specific request.
+Instead, these events are more generally aimed at providing integrations for the server as a whole, rather than integrations which apply per request.

+On the other hand, request lifecycle events are those which are specifically coupled to a specific request.
+The organization of plugin event registration aims to make it simple to couple request lifecycle events with server lifecycle events by nesting the request lifecycle events within appropriate server lifecycle events.
+For example, the definition of request lifecycle events is done as an extension of the `requestDidStart` server lifecycle event.

+For more details and specific events, see the APIs for [server lifecycle events](#Server-lifecycle-events) and [request lifecycle events](#Request-lifecycle-events) later in this guide.

 ## Definition

 > **Types:** If you're using TypeScript to develop a custom plugin, the `apollo-server-plugin-base` module exports [the `ApolloServerPlugin` interface](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts) for plugins to utilize.